 Etiology and pathogenesis of AIDS-related non-Hodgkin's lymphoma

-The incidence of NHL is greatly increased in HIV-infected individuals.
-The vast majority are clinically aggressive B cell-derived neoplasms exhibiting BL, IBL, or LCL histology.
-Approximately 80% arise systemically (nodal and/or extranodal), and the remaining 20% arise as primary CNS lymphomas.
-A small proportion are body cavity-based lymphomas associated with KSHV infection.
-Possible factors contributing to lymphoma development include HIV-induced immunosuppression, chronic antigenic stimulation, and cytokine overproduction.
-These alterations are associated with the development of oligoclonal B-cell expansions.
-The appearance of NHL is characterized by the presence of a monoclonal B-cell population displaying a variety of genetic lesions, including EBV infection, c-myc gene rearrangement, bcl-6 gene rearrangement, ras gene mutations, and p53 mutations/deletions.
-The number and type of genetic lesions varies according to the anatomic site and histopathology.
-In the case of BL, virtually 100% exhibit c-myc gene rearrangements, two thirds display p53 gene mutations, one third contain EBV, and none exhibit bcl-6 gene rearrangements.
-In contrast, in the case of IBL, virtually 100% contain EBV, 25% display c-myc gene rearrangements, 20% display bcl-6 gene rearrangements, and very few exhibit p53 gene mutations.
+The incidence of NHL is greatly increased in HIV-infected individuals; malignant lymphoma is the second most common neoplasm that occurs in association with AIDS.
+The vast majority of neoplasms are clinically aggressive, monoclonal B-cell neoplasms that exhibit Burkitt's, immunoblastic, large cell, or transitional histopathology.
+Approximately 80% arise systemically (nodal or extranodal) and 20% arise as primary CNS lymphomas.
+A small proportion of neoplasms are body cavity-based, primary effusion lymphomas that are uniquely associated with KSHV infection.
+Recently, HIV-associated polymorphic lymphoproliferative disorders have been described as well.
+AIDS-related NHLs appear to exhibit distinctive clinical characteristics according to their histopathology and anatomic site of origin.
+Factors that contribute to lymphoma development include HIV-induced immunosuppression, impaired immune surveillance, cytokine release and deregulation, and chronic antigenic stimulation.
+This environment is associated with the development of oligoclonal B-cell expansions.
+The appearance of NHL is characterized by the presence of a monoclonal B-cell population that displays a variety of genetic lesions, including, for example, EBV infection, MYC gene rearrangement, BCL6 gene rearrangement, P53 mutations and deletions, and RAS gene mutations.
+The number and type of genetic lesions vary somewhat among AIDS-related NHLs according to their histopathologic category and anatomic site of origin.
 These findings suggest that more than one pathogenetic mechanism is operational in the development and progression of AIDS-related NHLs.
-Further work will be necessary to develop a complete understanding of the etiology and pathogenesis of NHL in the setting of HIV infection.
-AIDS-related NHL remains an important biologic model for investigating the development and progression of high-grade NHLs as well as NHLs that develop in immune-deficient hosts.
+Further work is necessary to develop a complete understanding of the etiology and pathogenesis of NHL in the setting of HIV infection.
+AIDS-related NHL is an important biologic model for investigating the development and progression of high-grade NHLs and NHLs that develop in immunedeficient hosts.